 Causes of anal fissures commonly include constipation, chronic diarrhea, sexually transmitted diseases, tuberculosis, inflammatory bowel disease, HIV, anal cancer, childbearing, prior anal surgery, and/or anal sexual intercourse.
 The majority of acute anal fissures is thought to be due to the passage of hard stools, sexually transmitted infection (STI), or anal injury due to penetration.
 A chronic anal fissure typically is a recurrence of an acute anal fissure.
 It is thought to be also caused by the passage of hard stools against an elevated anal sphincter tone pressure, with symptoms lasting greater than six weeks.
 Underlying conditions such as inflammatory bowel disease, tuberculosis, HIV, anal cancer, and/or prior anal surgery are predisposing factors to both acute and chronic atypical anal fissures.
 Approximately 40% of patients who present with acute anal fissures progress to having chronic anal fissures.

 Anal fissures present in any age group; however, they are mostly identified in the pediatric and middle-aged population.
 Gender is equally affected, and approximately 250,000 new cases are diagnosed each year in the United States.

 The anoderm refers to the epithelial component of the anal canal.
 The location is inferior to the dentate line.
 It is a very sensitive area to microtrauma and can form a tear with repetitive trauma or increased pressure.
 Due to the high pressures in this area, it can result in delayed healing secondary to ischemia.
 The tear sometimes can be deep enough to expose the sphincter muscle.
 Together with spasms of the sphincter, this creates severe pain with bowel movements, as well as some rectal bleeding.
 It is well known that the most common location of an anal fissure is the posterior midline because this location receives less than half of perfusion in comparison to the rest of the anal canal.
 The perfusion of the anal canal has an inverse relationship to sphincter pressure.
-Other locations of anal fissures, such as lateral fissure are indicative of an underlying etiology (HIV, tuberculosis, Crohn's, ulcerative colitis, among others).
+Other locations of anal fissures, such as lateral fissure are indicative of an underlying etiology (HIV, tuberculosis, Crohn disease, ulcerative colitis, among others).
 The cause of this other location is not well known.
 Anterior fissures are rare and are associated with external sphincter injury and dysfunction.